 Trillium’s leadership and board found what they were seeking in Sanctuary and are currently pursuing certification in this internationally-recognized clinical and organizational model.
 Sanctuary takes into account the effects of trauma and modern life stress on brain functioning and moves our orientation away from a deficit based model that asks “What’s wrong with you?” to a model of understanding that asks “What happened to you?”
 Ultimately, Sanctuary is a way of being – organizationally, interpersonally and individually – that stresses physical, emotional, social and moral safety.
 It begs the question, “Are you ready to commit to a different way of being in your life, your relationships and your work?”

 After a year of immersion in this work, the organization began to see Sanctuary as the basis for a true social movement; something that should be shared and experienced broadly, and a model that could transform systems of care, school systems, neighborhoods and entire communities.
 Trillium was excited by the potential Sanctuary presented for creating real social change so that our communities are safe and nurturing environments for all of us to live, work, play and learn.
-Our intent is not to strategically position any one organization but to create deep and lasting change in Oregon.
+Our intent was not to strategically position any one organization but to brand a cause and create deep and lasting change in Oregon.

 Committing to Sanctuary and its seven core commitments of Growth and Change, Open Communication, Democracy, Nonviolence, Emotional Intelligence, Social Learning and Social Responsibility can build environments of safety and resilience that better equip individuals, organizations, systems and communities to manage issues that get in the way of physical, emotional, social and moral safety.
 The model provides tools that help organizations and systems understand and respond to the effects of vicarious traumatization that takes place in the helping professions and the traumatic transactions that occur in our everyday lives.